 Next, you will want to take a look at whether the advisor is fee-based or bill on an hourly or annual basis and whether or not they are fiduciary, which means the advisor will always look out for your best financial interest.
 A good source of information about your future advisor lies in their Form ADV, which provides any past disciplinary issues the firm may have on record.
 Take a particular look at Section 4 and Section 10 which spells out what fees they typically charge, and what conflicts of interest they have.
 This is also a good document to see whether they have any criminal or regulatory charges brought against them as well.

-If you have further questions about choosing a wealth manager, setup a consultation with one of the team members at Morris Financial Concepts.
-We are always happy to answer any financial related questions you may have.
+If you have further questions about choosing a wealth manager in Charleston, set up a consultation with one of the financial planning team members at Morris Financial Concepts.
+We are always happy to answer any finance-related questions you may have.

 The opinions expressed herein are those of Morris Financial Concepts, Inc. (“MFC”) and are subject to change without notice.
 This material is for informational purposes only and should not be considered investment advice.
 MFC is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about MFC, including our investment strategies, fees, and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-19-14.